 Conversion of a Social Media Skeptic

-I added three blog posts to my academic CV last week to acknowledge information is being propagated in important ways in online forums and social media.
+I added several blog posts to my academic CV recently to acknowledge information is being propagated in important ways in online forums and social media.
 The citations* are lurking behind a book chapter and letters, sure to go un-noted or to be dismissed.
 And I understand that reaction.

 Then I jumped into a forum away from work.
 My first experience blogging was on a non-academic site to share things I knew about health and fitness for a local gym.
 At first the direction of information was pretty much a one-way street.
 Then the tables turned and an active discussion group emerged.
 And I was hooked.